Courtney Crumrin

-Publication history

-Courtney Crumrin was originally published as a limited series of 12 comics compiled into three books entitled Courtney Crumrin and the Night Things, Courtney Crumrin and the Coven of Mystics, and Courtney Crumrin in the Twilight Kingdom.
+Courtney Crumrin was originally published as a limited series of 12 episodes compiled into three books entitled Courtney Crumrin and the Night Things, Courtney Crumrin and the Coven of Mystics, and Courtney Crumrin in the Twilight Kingdom.
 Two shorter books entitled Courtney Crumrin and the Fire-Thief's Tale and Courtney Crumrin & the Prince of Nowhere followed, then compiled into a fourth volume Courtney Crumrin's Monstrous Holiday.
 They pick up from the end of book 12 where Courtney is invited to join her uncle on a trip to Prague.

 During the summer of 2005, Naifeh released a one-shot entitled Courtney Crumrin Tales, which focused on Courtney's Uncle Aloysius as a young man.
-A short color prelude has also appeared in Oni Press Color Special 2002.
+A short color prelude appeared in Oni Press Color Special 2002.

-In April 2012 Oni Press and Ted Naifeh started a new ongoing series, simply titled Courtney Crumrin, for the first time created in color.
+In April 2012 Oni Press and Ted Naifeh started a new ongoing series, simply titled Courtney Crumrin, for the first time illustrated in color.
 This series ran for ten issues and was collected in two volumes, Courtney Crumrin: The Witch Next Door and Courtney Crumrin: The Final Spell.

 Naifeh was quoted in 2013 as saying "[I]f I feel drawn back to Courtney's world, I may take another trip there someday.
 It's not a completely closed door."

-Characters

-Courtney Crumrin - A young girl who is an outcast at school and ignored by her parents.
-When her parents move in with her Uncle Aloysius she discovers she can do magic.